fire-ae/fire-ae.github.io/README.md

 # FIRE ARAŞTIRMA EĞİTİM LTD. ŞTİ.
 <div align="justify">
 Welcome to FIRE Araştırma Eğitim Ltd. Şti., an independent scientific research company dedicated to advancing the frontiers of knowledge.
 It is a limited liability company based in Ankara, Türkiye and founded in February, 2024.
-At FIRE, we are committed to conducting groundbreaking research, training the next generation of researchers, creating high-quality educational materials, and supporting the scientific community through funding opportunities.
+FIRE is committed to conducting groundbreaking research, training the next generation of researchers, creating high-quality educational materials, and supporting the scientific community through funding opportunities.
 </div>

 ## About
 <div align="justify">
 FIRE Araştırma Eğitim Ltd. Şti. aspires to advance the borders of humanity's knowledge corpus.
 Founded with the vision to empower and inspire, our mission is to contribute to the global research landscape through rigorous scientific investigation and comprehensive educational programs.
-Though we are at the beginning of our journey, our ambition is to become a beacon of knowledge and discovery in the scientific world.
+Though FIRE is at the beginning of its journey, its ambition is to become a beacon of knowledge and discovery in the scientific world.
 </div>
 <br>